BlankBaseplate/HudsonS_Template_Portfolio/index.md

 In this milestone I focused on modifying my project.
 I 3d printed a rocket holder, a turret for the rocket holder, and the rockets themselves.
 Aswell as implemented a thermal camera to track heat that I can manually have the rockets lock onto.
 This works by having the thermal camera track the hottest source and when I click lock on the touchscreen it automatically locks onto the hottest heat source within the touchscreen.

 ## Things I learned
 This milestone taught me lots of things, it further improved my CAD skills with trying to create 3 seperate parts and thinking about how theyll all connect together.
 I also learned how to connect a ESP32 to a touchscreen as the specific touchscreen I used (ILI9341) could only support an ESP32.
 With this in mind I had to run both an Arduino UNO and a ESP32 on my Mini Tank Robot and had them run seperately from each other.
 As the ESP32 is 3.3 Volt microcontroller and a Arduino UNO is a 5 Volt microcontroller, meaning that if I connected them it would short circuit.
-Finally, I learned that
+Finally, I learned that an MG996R motor can only turn 180 degrees due to an internal feedback potentiometer, and built in gears that stops it from turning further.

 ## Challenges faced
 I faced many challenges during this milestone when it came to the IR Thermal camera and rockets.
 Some of the challenges I faced was trying to get the thermal camera (MLX90640) to automatically lock onto heated objects.
 While simultaneously at the same time have the thermal camera mounted onto servo motors to have it scan an area of heated objects.
 However, when the thermal camera was scanning for heated objects it would end up detecting its own heat from its motor and lock onto itself.
 To fix this problem I decided I had to pivot from the motors being automatic to manual.
 Making the thermal camera manual consisted of using the touchscreen the thermal camera was displaying on and adding buttons on the touchscreen to manually control the servo motors.

-Another challenge I faced was
+Another challenge I faced was finding a correct spring size for my rockets.
+I had initially ordered a spring that fit inside of the rocket holder.
+However this spring was too long and also too stiff for the rocket.
+As time was running out I had to improvise by cutting down the size of the rocket and also using clamps to compress the spring in order to load the rocket.
+Though this is only a temporary solution until I eventually get new springs on my own.

 For your final milestone, explain the outcome of your project.
 Key details to include are:
 - What you've accomplished since your previous milestone